awakecoding/FreeRDP-Manuals/Developer/FreeRDP-Developer-Manual.markdown

     make install

 This will generate a simple project file that adds the custom RDP source code to the base xorg-server package that was downloaded and built by the previous script.
 The resulting binary is X11rdp.

+### Distribution-Specific Build

+Building an entire X11 distribution is very impractical.
+It is possible to build X11rdp against the distribution-provided xorg-server sources.
+These instructions for OpenSUSE are preliminary.

+To install all development packages required to a build a specific package, use the zypper si (source-install) command:

+    sudo zypper si xorg-x11-server

+This will also download the sources used for the xorg-x11-server package in /usr/src/packages/SOURCES:

+    ls -l /usr/src/packages/SOURCES | grep xorg-server
+    -rw-r--r-- 1 root root    1189 Aug 12  2012 N_xorg-server-xdmcp.patch
+    -rw-r--r-- 1 root root 5477756 Jan 31 13:14 xorg-server-1.13.2.tar.bz2
+    -rw-r--r-- 1 root root     130 Nov 24  2012 xorg-server-provides

+Move to the xorg directory and copy the distribution-provided sources there:

+    cd ~/git/awakecoding/FreeRDP/server/xrdp-ng
+    cd xorg
+    cp /usr/src/packages/SOURCES/xorg-server*.tar.bz2 .
+    tar jxvf xorg-server-1.13.2.tar.bz2
+    mv xorg-server-1.13.2 xorg-server

+Now move to the xorg-server directory, configure and build the sources:

+    cd xorg-server
+    ./configure --prefix=/usr
+    make

+Make sure to use the same configure options as the corresponding xorg-server package.
+A different install prefix can seemingly unrelated issues like XKB initialization failure.

+Next, move to the rdp directory that contains the extension to the base xorg-server sources, generate project files and build:

+    cd ../rdp
+    cmake .

+CMake will look for the xorg-server sources in ../xorg-server.
+It will bundle and link against internal libraries built as part of xorg-server that aren't normally installed or distributed.
+It will also include private headers needed for custom servers.

+Before executing xrdp-ng, you will need to install the X11rdp executable:

+    sudo make install